theLaborInVain/kdm-manager-downtime/README.md

 Install app dependencies:

     $ cd kdm-manager-downtime
+    $ python3 -m venv venv
     $ source venv/bin/activate
     $ pip install -r requirements.txt
     $ deactivate

 ## Run

-Run the dev server from the root of the app:
+Run the dev server from the root of the project directory:

     $ cd kdm-manager-downtime
     $ ./server.sh dev

+Assuming everything went according to plan with pip, this should start listening on 0.0.0.0:8020 and responding to requests.

 ## Deploy